Coercions

 const c = create(false, MyNumber) // error thrown!

 The second argument to coerce is a struct narrowing the types of input values you want to try coercion.
-In the example above, the coercion functionn will only ever be called when the input is a string—booleans would ignore coercion and fail normally.
+In the example above, the coercion function will only ever be called when the input is a string—booleans would ignore coercion and fail normally.

 🤖 If you want to run coercion for any type of input, use the unknown() struct to run it in all cases.